RamMaths/terraform-exam-guide/1-iac-concepts/README.md

+# IaC

+IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

+Terraform is HashiCorp's infrastructure as code tool.
+It lets you define resources and infrastructure in human-readable, declarative configuration files, and manages your infrastructure's lifecycle.
+Using Terraform has several advantages over manually managing your infrastructure:

+- Terraform can manage infrastructure on multiple cloud platforms.
+- The human-readable configuration language helps you write infrastructure code quickly.
+- Terraform's state allows you to track resource changes throughout your deployments.
+- You can commit your configurations to version control to safely collaborate on infrastructure.

 # What is infrastructure lifecycle?

 A number of clearly defined and distinct work phases which are used by DevOps engineers to *plan*, *design*, *build*, *test*, *deliver*, *mantain* and *retire* cloud infrastructure.